etingof/pysnmp/docs/source/docs/pysnmp-hlapi-tutorial.rst

 The trailing zero is an indication of MIB object *instance*.
 Objects described in MIBs are just declarations, they never contain any data.
-Data is stored in MIB object instances that are addressed by appending For scalar MIB objects index is '0' by convention.
+Data is stored in MIB object instances addressed by appending extra information (known as *index*) to MIB object identifiers.

+For scalar MIB objects index is '0' by convention.
 The *ObjectIdentity* class takes indices as its initializers.